Gallardo67100/Jobsity/README.md

 The queue names **MUST** be the same on both projects.

-After setting this things up, we have to deploy both applications in a server that can communicate with the RabbitMQ server.
+After setting this things up, we have to deploy both applications in a server that can communicate with the RabbitMQ server and start running the chat bot.